 On November 21, 2010, Mayor Lois E. Jackson attended the United Cities and Local Government World Congress and World Mayors Summit on Climate in Mexico City, as part of a Metro Vancouver delegation.
 The Summit was held to discuss social, economic and environmental issues applicable to cities around the world.

-At the Summit, Mayor Jackson signed the Mexico City Pact on behalf of the Corporation of Delta.
+At the Summit, Mayor Jackson signed the Mexico City Pact on behalf of the City of Delta.
 The Mexico City Pact is a voluntary pact intended to send a message to the global community that addressing climate change is of significant importance and that local governments play a major role in carrying out related climate action.
 To summarize, the Pact states that:

 - Cities have a strategic role to play with respect to designing and implementing climate action strategies.